eacton/CAGEF/Lesson_1/Lesson1.md

 ***

 </br>

 #Reading in data & writing data

-###Our Dataset
+###Dataset: Pyrosequencing of the V3-V5 hypervariable regions of the 16S rRNA gene

-Metagenomic 16SrRNA sequencing of latrines from Tanzania and Vietnam at different depths (multiples of 20cm).
+16S rRNA pyrosequencing of 30 latrines from Tanzania and Vietnam at different depths (multiples of 20cm).
+Microbial abundance is represented in Operational Taxonomic Units (OTUs).
+Operational Taxonomic Units (OTUs) are groups of organisms defined by a specified level of DNA sequence similarity at a marker gene (e.g. 97% similarity at the V4 hypervariable region of the 16S rRNA gene).
+Intrinsic environmental factors such as pH, temperature, organic matter composition were also recorded.

-We have 2 csv files (change one to tsv or xlsx - maybe both and make an additional files and get a google spreadsheet):
+We have 2 csv files:

 1. A metadata file (Naming conventions: [Country_LatrineNo_Depth]) with sample names and environmental variables.
-2. A table of species abundance.
+2. OTU abundance table.

 B Torondel, JHJ Ensink, O Gunvirusdu, UZ Ijaz, J Parkhill, F Abdelahi, V-A Nguyen, S Sudgen, W Gibson, AW Walker, and C Quince.
 Assessment of the influence of intrinsic environmental and geographical factors on the bacterial ecology of pit latrines